|

 Classic Rice Pilaf toast cookingwithcurls.com

-Continue cooking and stirring until the rice is toasted/golden brown.
+Continue cooking and stirring until the rice is toasted and turns a golden color.

 Pour in the heated chicken stock and add the cayenne pepper.